impy-project/chromo/README.md

     pip install impy

-The package is (will be) available as pre-compiled binary wheels, but for now you have to compile it from source, see next subsection.
+The package will be available as a pre-compiled binary wheels in the future, but for now you have to compile it from source, see next subsection.

 ### From source